zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/late-materialization.md

     )
 ```

-In this case evaluation of actual artifact will happen in delayed fashion on step run only.
+In this case the evaluation of the actual artifact will happen only when the step is actually running.

 ## Use client methods to exchange artifacts

-If you don't yet use The Model Control Plane you can still exchange data between pipelines in late materialization fashion.
-Let's rework `do_predictions` pipeline code once again as follows:
+If you don't yet use the Model Control Plane you can still exchange data between pipelines with late materialization.
+Let's rework the `do_predictions` pipeline code once again as follows:

 ```python
 from typing_extensions import Annotated